mitevpi/atom-ifc/README.md

-# PackageName language package
+# Syntax Highlighting for IFC

-A short description of your language package.
+Syntax highlighting of IFC files in Atom IDE.